h4o/configurator-project/readme.md

 ##What is configurator project
 Configurator project is a tool that generates docker images and an accompanying docker-compose file.
-The goal is to generate combinations of the available image configured for your need with the correct link between them (exemple, Bitbucket with the crowd LDAP)
+The goal is to generate combinations of the available image configured for your need with the correct link between them (example, Bitbucket with the crowd LDAP)

 ##What do I need?